Polynomial Identity Testing via Evaluation of Rational Functions: Overview

 For parameter values $k \ne l-1$, there is no SV generator that corresponds to $\RFEkl$, but $\SVparam{\max(k+1,l)}$ encompasses $\RFEkl$ (up to rescaling) and uses at most twice as many seed variables.
 Thus, the $\RFE$-generator and the $\SV$-generator efficiently hit the same classes of polynomials.
-However, $\RFE$'s simpler univariate dependence on the abscissas---as opposed to $\SV$'s multi-variate dependence---enables our approach for determining the vanishing ideal.
+However, $\RFE$ induces simple linear dependencies on the seed variables---as opposed to the nonlinear dependencies produced by $\SV$---which enables our approach for determining the vanishing ideal.
 The moral is that, even though polynomial substitutions are sufficient for derandomizing PIT, it nevertheless helps to consider rational substitutions.
 Their use may simplify analysis and arguably yield more elegant constructions.

+As another indication of the power of rational substitutions, an alternate interpretation of the $\RFE$ generator is that it substitutes the ratio of two linear functions of the seed variables, where the coefficients of the linear functions are powers of the abscissas.
+A generator that only substitutes linear functions---as opposed to a ratio of linear functions---of the seed variables must have seed length $n$ in order to hit all linear polynomials.
+This is because if the seed length were less than $n$, then there exists a nontrivial linear combination of the $n$ variables that becomes zero after substitution.
+In contrast, the simplest nontrivial case of $\RFE$, $\RFEparam{0}{1}$, hits all linear polynomials and only needs a seed of length 2.

 \paragraph{Generating set.} Our first result describes a small and explicit generating set for the vanishing ideal of $\RFE$.
-It consists of instantiations of a single determinant expression. \begin{theorem}[generating set] Let $k, l \in \NN$, $\{x_i : i\in[n]\}$ be a set of variables, and let $a_i$ for $i \in [n]$ be distinct field elements.
-The vanishing ideal of $\RFEkl$ over the given set of variables for the given choice of abscissas $(a_i)_{i\in[n]}$ is generated by the following polynomials over all choices of $k+l+2$ variable indices $i_1, i_2, \dots, i_{k+l+2} \in [n]$:
+It consists of instantiations of a single determinant expression. \begin{theorem}[generating set] Let $k, l, n \in \N$ and let $a_i$ for $i \in [n]$ be distinct elements of $\FF$.
+The vanishing ideal of $\RFEkl$ in $\FF[x_1,\dots,x_n]$ for the given choice of abscissas $(a_i)_{i\in[n]}$ is generated by the following polynomials over all choices of $k+l+2$ indices $i_1, i_2, \dots, i_{k+l+2} \in [n]$: